 \section{Abstract}

-We obtain bounds for the numerical radius of $2 \times 2$ operator matrices which improves on the existing bounds.
+We obtain bounds for the numerical radius of $2 \times 2$ operator matrices which improve on the existing bounds.
 We also show that the inequalities obtained here generalize the existing ones.
-As an application of the results obtained here we estimate the bounds for zeros of a monic polynomial and illustrate with numerical examples to show that the bounds are better than the existing ones.
+As an application of the results obtained here we estimate the bounds for the zeros of a monic polynomial and illustrate with numerical examples that the bounds are better than the existing ones.